 Unlike humans, puppy’s do show characteristics early on that can help determine the type of dog they will be when they mature.
 The great thing is I believe all puppies and dogs can be molded as you wish, some will be easier then others.
 As an experienced trainer, I have often seen puppies who showed no dominant behavior take on some of the dominant behavior characteristics as they get older because their owner failed to take the lead in their relationship.

 If you fail to be the Pack Leader with the Cane Corso, this can cause problems.
 The Cane Corso by nature is not a ‘push over’ and will gravitate toward being in charge given the chance.
 The Cane Corso has a history of bravery, fighting alongside Roman soldiers in ancient times, you can be sure this was the type of dog that was very courageous.
+So if you are going to train a dominant Cane Corso I have a few tips that I hope can help.

 Set Rules and Follow Them